Inherent Vice (2014)

 Nate’s Grade: C+

-Posted on November 28, 2014, in 2014 Movies and tagged benicio del toro, book, comedy, cops, drama, drugs, indie, jena malone, joaquin phoneix, josh brolin, katherine waterston, maya rudolph, mystery, oscar, owen wilson, paul thomas anderson, period film, pretentious, reese witherspoon, stoner.
+Posted on November 28, 2014, in 2014 Movies and tagged benicio del toro, book, comedy, cops, drama, drugs, indie, jena malone, jillian bell, joaquin phoneix, josh brolin, katherine waterston, maya rudolph, mystery, oscars, owen wilson, paul thomas anderson, period film, pretentious, reese witherspoon, stoner.
 Bookmark the permalink.
 Leave a comment.